 Index Fund: Chasing the Market

-Index investors are not necessarily partial to Exchange Traded Funds as an investment vehicle.
+Index investors are not necessarily partial to exchange-traded funds as an investment vehicle.
+This type of fund offers serious cost, size, and time horizon advantages.
 This is because index funds place retail index investors on the road to success.
-Moreover, ETFs have been around since the 1990s while the first index MF was introduced in 1970s.
+Moreover, ETFs have existed since the 1990s, while the first index MF was introduced in the 1970s.
 So why do ETFs still prevail in the clash of the trading Titans?
-Primarily because this type of fund offers serious advantages from the point of view of cost, size and time horizon perspective.

-Exchange Traded Funds are flexible investment vehicles and appeal to a wide segment of investors, whether their trading strategy is passive or active.
+Exchange-traded funds are flexible investment vehicles and appeal to a wide segment of investors, whether their trading strategy is passive or active.
 Passive institutional investors prefer ETFs for their flexibility.
 Active traders prefer it for their convenience.
-In contrast to this, passive retail investors choose index funds for their simplicity.
+In contrast, passive retail investors choose index funds for their simplicity.

-Another point of distinction is that ETFs can be purchased in smaller sizes and do not require any kind of special documentation or accounts.
-They are also associated with no rollover costs or margin.
+ETFs can be purchased in lower volumes and don’t need separate accounts or documents, another point of contrast.
+They are also associated with no rollover costs or margins.
 ETFs also have a wider scope of coverage in that they cover benchmarks where no futures contracts exist.
-Active hedge fund traders also prefer ETFs over index because they are exempt from short sale uptick rule applicable for regular stocks.
+Active hedge fund traders prefer ETFs over indexes because they are exempt from the short sale uptick rule applicable to regular stocks.

 The Cost Factor: Where Exchange Traded Funds Score over Index MF

-Exchange Traded Funds and index funds have their own particular costs and payoffs, when it comes to expenses associated with index tracking and trading.
+Exchange-traded and index funds have particular costs and payoffs regarding expenses associated with index tracking and trading.
 Costs incurred in tracking index fall into three basic categories:

 - Daily net redemptions